Skip navigation

 FAQ: Titanium 3D Printing

-The main powders used for titanium 3D printing are:
+The main powders are:

-Ti6Al4V (Grade 5 or Grade 23)
+Ti6Al4V (Grade 5 or 23) – common for medical, dental, and industrial use.

 Further links: